myfoxx/deduplica/README.md

 ## Credits

-This tool was developed by MeEmE.
+This tool was developed by _MYFOX_.
 For any queries or suggestions, please feel free to contact.

 ## Contributing